sugaryourcoffee/monitoring/docs/ganglia.md

     uranus$ sudo puppet cert sign ganglia.fritz.box

-Back on our Ganglia server issuing the command should indicate that our certification request has been aproved.
+Back on our Ganglia server issuing the command should indicate that our certification request has been approved.

     ganglia$ sudo puppet agent --test
     Info: Caching certificate for ganglia.fritz.box